mahidmiah/DFO-TSP/readme.md

 ```

 Were rather than a string location value of a TSP file being inputted, a list object is inputted with the number of nodes,
 lower bound, and upper bound.
-So in the example above, using the inputted paramaters, a randomly genereted TSP with 14
+So in the example above, using the inputted parameters, a randomly generated TSP with 14
 nodes within the bounds of 0 and 1000 will be generated and solved by the algorithm.

 ### Saving outputted solutions